 A number of factors conspire to keep construction productivity low.
 First, the industry has been slow to adopt new technologies.
 Second, the sector is fragmented, with thousands of small firms accounting for around 80 percent of projects in most countries.
 This makes it difficult to standardize processes and share best practices.
 And finally, construction workers are often employed by project-specific firms on short-term contracts, which gives them little incentive to improve efficiency.

 One way to improve productivity is by using technology.
 Construction companies can use software to track workers and materials, and to schedule work.
 This can help to coordinate different parts of the project and make sure that everyone is working efficiently.

 Another way that technology can help is by automating tasks.
 For example, construction companies can use software that streamlines their AP workflow by capturing all incoming invoices and preparing them for processing.
 Software like inBuild can help you save a lot of time and improve accuracy for your transactions and workflow progress.

 Construction productivity is a major issue that is impacting the industry’s ROI.
 There are a number of reasons for this, including the complexity of construction projects, the fragmentation of the industry, and the lack of adoption of new technologies.
 However, there are some ways to improve productivity, such as using technology to track workers and materials, and automating tasks.

-If you want to learn more about how to improve productivity in the construction industry, contact us today!
+If you want to learn more about how to improve productivity in the construction industry, schedule a demo!